 When inspecting foliage, if 15 healthy omnivorous looper larvae are found per hour of search, treatment may be warranted.
 Modify this guideline based on orchard history and the extent of biological control.
-If caterpillar damage has previously been a problem or broad-spectrum pesticides have been applied it is more likely that treatment will be needed.
+If caterpillar damage has previously been a problem or broad-spectrum pesticides have been applied, it is more likely that treatment will be needed.
 If natural enemies are increasing, this may indicate treatment can be delayed or avoided.
-If looper populations are near the guideline, monitor parasites and other natural enemies several times.
+If looper numbers are near the threshold, monitor parasites and other natural enemies several times.
 With higher levels of larvae, watch for evidence of viral disease.
-When a nuclear polyhedrosis virus is present, looper populations will often crash within 2 weeks.
+When a nuclear polyhedrosis virus is present, looper numbers will often crash within 2 weeks.
 Diseased larvae cease feeding, become lethargic, and eventually liquefy and then dry up in their nests.
 Spraying with malathion often leads to outbreaks of other pests and is not recommended.
-Bt sprays are the least disruptive to beneficials.
+Bt sprays are the least disruptive to natural enemies.

 B. A. Faber, UC Cooperative Extension, Santa Barbara/Ventura counties